knixnkk/bus_bus_bus_bus/README.md

 2. Apply Machine Learning to a website like (`face recognition`)
 3. Module GPS for tracking the route
 4. AIO (`all in one`) system not still **maintenance** `I'm busy, my bad guys`
+5. Ajax

+** P.S.
+I'm just a student from somewhere where you can make `pull requests` or `issues`.
+I'll try my best to help you fix it **